Competition between shared autonomous vehicles and public transit: A case study in Singapore: Literature Review

-In this paper, we use an agent-based model to simulate the competition between \textsc{av} and \textsc{pt} as a repetitive game, with both parties trying to increase their profits.
-We also comprehensively evaluate the system from different stakeholders' perspectives, including the financial conditions, level of services, sustainability and transport efficiency, which aims to fill the research gap in the literature.
+In this study, we used an agent-based model to simulate the competition between AV and PT, with both parties trying to increase their profits.
+We also comprehensively evaluated the system from different stakeholders' perspectives, including the financial conditions, the level of service, vehicle kilometer traveled (VKT), and transport efficiency, aiming to fill the research gap in the literature.

-\section{System Design}
+\section{System design}

-We use the Tampines Planning Area in Singapore as the study area to illustrate our \textsc{av}--\textsc{pt} competition model, and the focus on the first-mile trips heading to the Tampines Mass Rapid Transit (MRT) station from surrounding residential blocks.

-In Singapore, walking and buses are currently the dominant modes for first-mile trips \citep{mo2018impact}.
+We used the Tampines Planning Area in Singapore as the study area to apply our AV--PT competition model.
+We focused on the first-mile trips heading to the Tampines Mass Rapid Transit (MRT) station from surrounding residential blocks.
+Walking and buses are currently the dominant modes for first-mile trips \citep{mo2018impact}.
 Bus service in Singapore is highly regulated by the Land Transport Authority (LTA), which is responsible for its fare structure and route design.
 The LTA contracts out bus services to different bus operators on a five-year basis.
+Note that as walk and bus are currently dominant travel modes, AV may have a great potential to increase its ridership and compete with PT in this first-mile market.

-\subsection{Basic Assumptions}
+\subsection{Basic assumptions}